adner/adner.github.io/_posts/2025-08-21-mcp-automatic-report-generation.markdown

 The MCP features that I have tried out lately are:

 - [**Sampling**](https://modelcontextprotocol.io/docs/learn/client-concepts#sampling) - The ability for an MCP tool to do an **internal** call to an LLM is an extremely powerful feature.
 In [this](https://www.linkedin.com/posts/andreas-adner-70b1153_vscode-vscode-modelcontextprotocol-activity-7343352802733084673-hUiV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) post I explored how sampling can be used to allow an MCP tool to orchestrate its own **internal** tools.
 - [**Elicitation**](https://modelcontextprotocol.io/docs/learn/client-concepts#elicitation) - This feature allows an MCP tool to ask questions to the user, and return the responses to the server.
-I first explored this feature in my post about [Data migration using MCP](https://www.linkedin.com/posts/andreas-adner-70b1153_vscode-vscode-modelcontextprotocol-activity-7343352802733084673-hUiV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) where the user was asked how to handle duplicate records.
+I first explored this feature in my post about [Data migration using MCP](https://www.linkedin.com/posts/andreas-adner-70b1153_vscode-vscode-modelcontextprotocol-activity-7343352802733084673-hUiV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) where the user was asked by the AI how to handle duplicate record, when doing migration.
 - [**Resources**](https://modelcontextprotocol.io/docs/learn/server-concepts#resources-context-data) - Allows the server to provide *structured information* to the client that can be added to the AI context window.
 I wrote about this in [this post](https://www.linkedin.com/posts/andreas-adner-70b1153_new-video-exploring-advanced-features-activity-7362558514013138944-4GD5?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) where the MCP server optionally can return the results of Dataverse queries as Resources, and the user decided whether to add these to the AI context window.

 ### Bringing It All Together